joe-watkins/bc-appspill/README.md

+** This project is unmaintained.
+I doubt it still works! :)

 # Introducing bc-AppSpill.js
 A jQuery plugin for outputting more than 500 web app items to a page at once within Adobe Business Catalyst.